What do Argentine Ants look like?

 Argentine ants like to nest in areas where there is moist soil present.
 They can typically be found nesting next to or underneath of buildings, along sidewalks and beneath boards or landscaping ties.
 These ants generally nest outdoors but will move inside when the weather outside becomes too wet or dry.

 They are omnivores and therefore will eat almost anything that they come across, but prefer sweet foods.
 These ants travel in trails from their nest to food source, dropping food along the way to ensure that they don’t waste time or energy revisiting an area where the food has already been consumed.

-Argentine ants are not considered to be a dangerous ant species because they do not pose any known health risks to people.
 They most certainly are a nuisance when they come inside homes as they travel all over your house; including behind appliances and in beds.

-Here are some things that you can do around your home and property to help prevent a problem with Argentine ants.
+Here are some things that you can do around your home and property to help prevent a problem with Argentine ants: